How to use a Fountain Pen - Step by Step Instructions for using Cartridges and Ink Converters

 Push / release your finger or thumb against the metal strip that covers the ink reservoir to create a vacuum that will suck up the ink.

 Your converter may have a plastic ‘tooth’ that slides up and down.
 Place nib in ink bottle and slide tooth down & up to create a vacuum to fill the converter.

 Now screw the pen back together.
 You’re good to go!
 Happy writing!

-If you need any further help either before or after purchase, please send us a message, we're happy to assist!
+If you need any further help either before or after purchase, please read our Fountain Pen FAQ or send us a message, we're happy to assist!